Georgia Financial Advisor Career

 Do I need a college degree to become a financial advisor in Georgia?

 No college degree is required to become a licensed financial advisor in Georgia.
 You must pass the Series 7 and Series 63 exams and be sponsored by a FINRA-registered broker-dealer.
 However, many firms prefer candidates with bachelor's degrees in finance, business, or economics.
-FATI connects candidates of all educational backgrounds with sponsoring firms throughout Georgia.
+FATN connects candidates of all educational backgrounds with sponsoring firms throughout Georgia.

 How much do financial advisors make in Georgia?